Planning your large scale event

 - The event could cause disturbance to protected or sensitive species, in particular during the breeding season

-- Numbers involved are likely to cause damage to vegetation in the specific locationSpecific areas have suffered, or are likely to suffer, from the cumulative effects of events and need time to recover
+- Numbers involved are likely to cause damage to vegetation have suffered, or are likely to suffer from the cumulative impacts of events and need time to recover.

 Some of the paths and public rights of way within the National Park are heavily used and suffer from erosion.
 Please take a look at the erosion map and when planning your route avoid areas that are suffering from erosion.
 Large numbers of people passing over already damaged sites will increase the damage.
 View a map of the sites.

 - Ensure that all participants adhere to the Dartmoor Commons byelaws throughout the event.